 I love spending time outdoors, and I spend down time exploring and hiking in the woods around my home and learning about the land.
 I also enjoy gardening, and I grow several plants, including fruit trees, flowers, and vegetables.
 My other hobbies include reading, playing golf, and spending time with my family.

-Questions for Your Forester CV
+Questions for Your Forester Resume

-To write a strong forester CV that gets results, it’s a good idea to include these basic sections: contact information, professional summary, skills, work experience, education, and hobbies.
+To write a strong forester Resume that gets results, it’s a good idea to include these basic sections: contact information, professional summary, skills, work experience, education, and hobbies.
 Begin each section with a bold title.
 Then write either a short paragraph or create a bulleted list with the pertinent information.

 The experience section presents your work history in reverse chronological order, beginning with your current job.
 Put the title of your position, the name of your employer, and the dates you worked there.
 Write bullet points for each job that describe the work you performed.
 Be sure to mention successes and accomplishments as well as responsibilities.
 For example, if you identified an emerald ash borer invasion and implemented treatments that halted the destruction, write it down.

-Seven to eight skills are usually enough for the skills section of your CV.
+Seven to eight skills are usually enough for the skills section of your Resume.
 It’s crucial to have a good mix of hard, soft, and tech skills that showcase your abilities.
 Use buzzwords and keywords from your profession to show that you have an understanding of the job requirements.
 Examples of skills employers like to see include environmental monitoring, proficiency in mapping programs, and the ability to negotiate effectively.

-CVs have a more flexible structure than resumes.
+Resumes have a more flexible structure than resumes.
 You can play with the format a bit to emphasize your strengths.
 For example, if you recently graduated from college and have little to no work experience, you can put your education section first to showcase your most recent accomplishment.
 If you have an impressive work history with important responsibilities, put the focus there by moving it into first place.

-Forester CV Must-Haves
+Forester Resume Must-Haves

 What Does a Forester Do?

 Foresters have the important duty of managing forest lands while taking conservation, recreation, and economic aspects into consideration.
 Daily responsibilities for these professionals can include taking inventory of the location, type, and amount of timber in the forest, drawing up procurement contracts, figuring out how to best conserve wildlife habitats, ensuring environmental regulations are followed, monitoring tree growth, and developing plans for new tree planting.
 Foresters may also supervise the activities of the people working with or under them, direct fire suppression activities, analyze forest conditions, and direct forest surveys.
 These professionals must have extensive knowledge of forest lands and resources in order to make effective plans and decisions.
 They should also have good research, communication, and critical thinking skills.
-In the forester CV example shown, you will see just how these responsibilities and skills are incorporated into the document.
+In the forester Resume example shown, you will see just how these responsibilities and skills are incorporated into the document.

-Tips for Creating a Great Forester CV
+Tips for Creating a Great Forester Resume

 Below are some useful tips to think about while you write:

-• Use positive and concise language on your CV.
+• Use positive and concise language on your Resume.
 Liven up your Work Experience section with powerful action words that describe what you have accomplished.
 Good words to use include motivated, managed, developed, launched, and negotiated.

 • Don’t include any negative information or anything that is too personal.
 There is no need to mention the reasons you left a job or what your political views are.